lets-cli/lets/docs/docs/development.md

 For situations like e.g. new functionality, there is a `version` in `lets.yaml` which specifies **minimum required** `lets` version.

-If `lets` version installed on user machine is less than the one specified in config it will show and error and ask user to upgrade `lets` version.
+If `lets` version installed on the user machine is less than the one specified in config it will show and error and ask the user to upgrade `lets` version.